greghendershott/aws/aws/manual.md

 value for the header.)

-The response entity is held in memory; if it is very large and you want to "stream" it instead, consider using `get`.
+The response entity is held in memory; if it is very large and you want to "stream" it instead, consider using `get/proc`.

 ```racket
 (get/file  bucket+path